devhawala/ST80/readme.md

 ### History

+- 2020-02-20 ...
+  Fixes for a DV6-related bug when saving the content from a file list (lower pane via 'put')

 - 2020-02-19
   new: added support for Smalltalk-80 DV6 for 1186 / 6085 workstation (Stretch object memory model)
   bugfix: prevent divide by zero when creating the status line, crashing at startup on (very) fast machines